Transformation - World Circle EarthMartin Steinert

 Josef Lang, Artistic Director of the amateur acting group "junge bühne auersmacher"

-The medieval cultural monument is literally the heart of the Wintringer farm and as a cultural site a nucleus of which we are particularly proud.
-For more than 20 years, on the initiative of the Regional Association Saarbrücken, it has been transformed into a cultural site that is now known far beyond its borders.
+The medieval cultural monument is literally the heart of the Wintringer farm and as a Cultural site a nucleus of which we are particularly proud.
+For more than 20 years, on the initiative of the Regional Association of Saarbrücken, it has been transformed into a Cultural site that is now known far beyond its borders.
 Through contemporary art, which always deals with the place and topics of sustainability, the cultural monument has developed into a place where people pause and gain impulses for sustainable ways of life.
 Here, people with and without disabilities meet again and again - a sign of inclusion.
 Thus, a fruitful interaction of social mission, ecological agriculture, hospitality, art and culture takes place at the Wintringer farm.
-The current art project Transformation, which also takes the global vision of the UNESCO biosphere reserves as its theme in a sculpture by sculptor Martin Steinert, expresses this in impressive, artistic language.
+The current art project [Ver]Wandlung, which also takes the global vision of the UNESCO biosphere reserves as its theme in a sculpture by sculptor Martin Steinert, expresses this in impressive, artistic language.

 Klaus Posselt, Managing Director of Lebenshilfe for people with disabilities Obere Saar